wavefrontHQ/docs/pages/doc/delta_counters.md

 ## Using Delta Counters

-Wavefront currently supports delta counters through several SDKs:
+If you want to use a delta counter, it must have a delta character as the first letter.
+Our sample code shows how to do that.

+You can use the APIs in our libraries to make your metric a delta counter.

 **AWS Lambda SDKs** - These AWS Lambda wrappers illustrate how to use delta counters:
   - [Wavefront Go Wrapper for AWS Lamda](https://github.com/wavefrontHQ/wavefront-lambda-go)
   - [Wavefront Node.js Wrapper for AWS Lambda](https://github.com/wavefrontHQ/wavefront-lambda-nodejs)
   - [Wavefront Python Wrapper for AWS Lambda](https://github.com/wavefrontHQ/python-client/tree/master/wavefront_lambda) **Python Client** For an example of using delta counters without an integration, see the [delta.py file](https://github.com/wavefrontHQ/python-client/blob/master/wavefront_pyformance/wavefront_pyformance/delta.py), which is part of the [wavefront_pyformance module](https://github.com/wavefrontHQ/python-client/tree/master/wavefront_pyformance/wavefront_pyformance).

 Delta counters are like other counters in many ways.
 * You can apply query language functions such as `rate()` to a delta counter.